-Most people these days acknowledge that intelligence can take different forms.
-Musical, linguistic, intrapersonal, etc. The concept has been around since Leonardo Da Vinci or before, but society didn’t really run with it till a Dr. Thomas Gardner built a theory around multiple intelligence in the 1980s.
-Then everything changed.
-Intelligence is no longer a number over 100 on the IQ test.
+Almost everyone nowadays acknowledges that intelligence can take different forms.
+Musical, linguistic, intrapersonal, etc. The concept of multiple intelligences has been around since Leonardo Da Vinci, but society didn’t really run with it till Dr. Thomas Gardner constructed a theory in the 1980s.
+Everything changed.
+Intelligence isn’t just a number > 100 on the IQ test.
 Career assessments are measuring categories like artistic and investigative skills.
-Top universities are dropping the rigid SAT requirement.
-You’ve probably seen the New York Times bestseller Emotional Intelligence while perusing airport bookstores or your friend’s coffee table.
-People suddenly feel more confident even though they don’t get the standardized test score they wanted because they recognize their strengths lie in other domains.
+Top universities are dropping the SAT requirement.
+You’ve probably seen the New York Times bestseller Emotional Intelligence 2.0 while perusing airport bookstores.
+People recognize their strengths lie in different domains.

 Image Credit: Grade Slam